cgruver/okd4-upi-lab-setup/docs/pages/Bastion.md

     export LOCAL_SECRET_JSON=${OKD4_LAB_PATH}/pull-secret.json
     EOF

-The last step is to execute this script on login:
+The next step is to configure bash to execute this script on login:

     chmod 750 ~/bin/lab_bin/setLabEnv.sh
     echo ". /root/bin/lab_bin/setLabEnv.sh" >> ~/.bashrc

+Finally, enable this host to be a time server for the rest of your lab: (adjust the network value if you are using a different IP range)

+    echo "allow 10.11.11.0/24" >> /etc/chrony.conf

 Now is a good time to reboot the bastion host: